Communication Studies Major: Organizational and Professional Communication Emphasis - BA

 B. Humanities track

-- One modern language course 102 or higher; and
+- One global language course 102 or higher; and

-- Two additional courses outside the department of the student's major from two different departments chosen from: history, English, philosophy; and
+- Two additional courses outside the department of the student's major from two different departments chosen from: communication studies, English, history, philosophy and women's, gender and sexuality studies (see the Advisement Report (AR) for a listing of the approved courses); and

 - One additional course in social sciences or fine arts.